-Another warning sign of co-occurring disorders is when the symptoms of mental health illness become worse.
+Another warning sign of co-occurring disorders is when the symptoms of a mental health disorder become worse.
 For example, a person who has been experiencing mild depression may start experiencing major depressive episodes.

-Drug abuse may cause mental illness to worsen or may make an individual’s treatment for depression ineffective.
+Drug abuse may cause a mental health disorder to worsen or may make an individual’s treatment for depression ineffective.
 Withdrawing from a drug may also cause symptoms in a person who is addicted to the substance.

 Isolation from friends, family, and other support networks

-Drug abuse and addiction often leads to a number of problems, such as a reliance on drugs or alcohol, poor decision-making skills, grief, promiscuous behavior and infidelity, financial worries, and other negative consequences.
-When addicted people also have mental illnesses, they may find it even more difficult to address their problems.
+Drug abuse and addiction often lead to a number of problems, such as a reliance on drugs or alcohol, poor decision-making skills, grief, promiscuous behavior and infidelity, financial worries, and other negative consequences.
+When addicted people also have a mental health disorder they may find it even more difficult to address their problems.

 Unable to deal with their problems, people may isolate themselves or experience relationship difficulties with their friends, family members, and other people in their support network.
 Isolation is one of the warning signs of co-occurring disorders.

 Traumatic past events such as experiencing sexual assaults or accidents or witnessing deaths may make people more vulnerable to mental health disorders.
 People may also have a high risk of abusing and becoming addicted to alcohol and drugs if they are using such substances to cope with their trauma.

 A mental health disorder background in the family

 If there is a mental health disorder background in your loved one’s family, there is also a chance that he or she might be suffering from a mental disorder.
 It is thus a good idea to find dual diagnosis treatment to deal with mental health and substance use disorders.

 Types of drug addiction treatment offered at rehab centers differ from one client to another and one center to another.
 Treatments are even more varied for co-occurring disorders.